marcusbritanicus/NewBreeze/README.md

 * Custom Actions
 * Inline terminal
 * SingleApplication Mode for resource sharing
+* Plugin System Support

 ## Linux Source Available
 ### Windows source is no longer being maintained

-## Please READ the ReleaseNotes for information on the new features
+### Please READ the ReleaseNotes for information on the new features

 ### Notes for compiling - linux: